 7. Remember to Relax and Unwind

-Skiing is both an exciting and exhausting activity.
-So be sure to take time at the end of the day to relax and recharge yourself.
+Skiing is both an exciting and exhausting activity, so be sure to take time at the end of the day to relax and recharge yourself.

 These ski tips for beginners will have you hitting the slopes in no time.
 Yet, remember to go slow and steady, learning as you go.
 It’s best to focus on practicing the right technique and following safety guidelines.